opentensor/developer-docs/docs/subnets/register-validate-mine.md

 - Blocks are processed in the subtensor (Bittensor blockchain) at every 12 seconds.
 - A subnet miner registers a hotkey and receives a UID&mdash;and its immunity period starts.
 - The subnet miner starts running and publishes its Axon's `IP:PORT` for the subnet validators.
-- The subnet validators refresh their metagraph and will know about the hotkey change on the UID and the new miner Axon's ``IP:PORT`` information.
+- The subnet validators refresh their metagraph, and hence will know about the hotkey change on the UID and the new miner Axon's ``IP:PORT`` information.
 - The subnet validators send requests to the subnet miner's Axon and evaluate the responses, i.e., they participate in the subnet's incentive mechanism.
-The subnet miner will receive incentive award based on their responses.
+The subnet miner will receive emission award based on its responses.
-- While in `immunity_period` the subnet miner slowly builds its incentive, starting with no history.
+- While in `immunity_period` the subnet miner slowly builds its emissions, starting with no history.
 - At the end of `immunity_period` for this subnet miner, its performance is  scored against all other subnet miners that were similarly out of their `immunity_period` in this subnet.
-If this subnet miner's performance (i.e., incentive) is the lowest, then at the next registration request this poor-performing subnet miner's UID will be transferred to the newly registered hotkey.
+If this subnet miner's performance (i.e., emission) is the lowest, then at the next registration request this poor-performing subnet miner's UID will be transferred to the newly registered hotkey.

-:::tip Subnet miner incentive
+:::tip Subnet miner emission
-Note that the subnet miner incentive, instead of growing as a continuous graph as shown in the above picture, is only updated at the end of the tempo periods.
-In addition, the subnet validators might have internal mechanisms that update faster than subnet's tempo.
-For example a validator might discover new miners and update its metagraph every 100 blocks to ensure that it will always have the latest information.
+Note that a subnet miner's emission may not always grow as a continuous graph as shown in the above picture.
+The emission may only be updated at the end of the tempo periods, or the subnet validators might have internal mechanisms that update faster than the subnet's tempo.
+For example, a subnet validator might discover new subnet miners and update its metagraph every 100 blocks to ensure that the metagraph will always have the latest information.
 :::

 ## Inspecting UIDs